PayneJoe/SDC/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Issues during completing this `project_video.mp4`:

 I failed once due to the invalid parameter *offset*(initially with 300) in perspective transformation resulting in the failure of finding the left lane line, and it flashed a few seconds.
 I captured a few of the flawed frames, specifically within 22s, 23s, 40s in timeline with PhotoShop software and saved them in my test_image directory.
 And tried to change the magnitude of the offset, it worked and flashing disappeared after I set it 200.

+Udate:

+I tried on the other two videos, it seems works badly, for the `challenge_video.mp4`, I think I need adding more strategies on thresholding besides gray gradient, R/S channel, to improve the quality of left lane line, and I am working on it.